 This action can be reverted at any time through navigating back to the Channel Page area and clicking to “enable channel page”.

-Ustream Align plans offer a lot of additional restriction features to keep content internal facing.
-This includes being able to restrict through email verification or SSO (single sign on).
-The feature set mentioned so far, though, is relevant to both Ustream Pro (external) and the Align plans.
+Streaming Manager for Enterprise (formerly Ustream Align) plans offer a lot of additional restriction features to keep content internal facing.
+This includes being able to restrict through email verification or SSO (single sign-on).

-One feature that is exclusive to Align, though, is the ability to create a portal.
+One feature that is exclusive to Streaming Manager for Enterprise and is not restriction related, though, is the ability to create a portal.
 Controlling the look of the portal is done through the dashboard and allows you to select a name for the portal that appears in the upper left and upload an icon to represent your channel as well.